7 Great Farm Fence Maintenance Tips for Lasting Durability

 - Moisture: Seal wood and keep soil from mounding at posts.
 Choose coated or galvanized steel to resist rust.

 - Wind and storms: Place braces correctly, shorten unsupported spans in exposed areas, and use windbreaks or vegetation to reduce gust pressure near corners and gates.
+Properly designed Wood Fence Installation

-- Sun and UV: Apply UV-resistant stain or paint to wood, and protect cut ends of metal with cold-galv or appropriate coatings.
+adds both durability and curb appeal to weather-exposed farm areas. - Sun and UV: Apply UV-resistant stain or paint to wood, and protect cut ends of metal with cold-galv or appropriate coatings.

 6) Prevent animal and pest damage